HACCP for Processors and Manufacturers

 - Maintain your plan through active monitoring and verification

 - Understand why recordkeeping and training are crucial to your success

 - Be prepared for audits (the expected) and recalls (the unexpected)

 - HACCP Team Members

 - Anyone looking to meet prerequisite materials required to be a trainer or auditor

 - Facilities with pending audits needing a convenient and accessible option to classroom training

 Evaluation and Certification

 Having successfully passed all of the 11 unit tests each participant can immediately download a certificate of completion.
-Participants upon successful completion may also choose to receive a certificate by mail from NEHA.
+Participants upon successful completion will also receive an International HACCP Alliance Seal in the mail.